-Haim Sperber & Israel Rachevski

-The Role of philanthropic organizations in marginal groups: The Israeli case
+The role of philanthropic organizations in marginal groups: The Israeli case

+Haim Sperber and Israel Rachevski
-Philanthropic activity has an important role in Neo liberal states, especially with respect to marginal groups.
-This paper analyzes the unique role Philanthropy has within marginal groups.
-We investigated this when researching the establishment of philanthropic organization among Jewish marginal groups in the state of Israel.
-We use the qualitative method in our research.
-Twenty-two heads of philanthropic organizations were interviewed, representing the variety of marginal Jewish groups in Israel.

-In this paper we concentrate of the reasons and procedure of the creation of the philanthropic organizations.
-We investigated the surrounding of the organization and the motives for establishing it.
-We suggest that our method of investigation can be utilized in researching and understanding the appearance of philanthropic organization within marginal groups at large.
+Philanthropic activity has become an important component of the neoliberal state.
+This paper analyzes the unique role philanthropic activity plays in Israel, especially with respect to marginalized groups.
+To this end, we also examine the establishment of philanthropic organization for the benefit of Jewish marginal groups in the state of Israel.
+We conducted qualitative research, interviewing 23 leaders of philanthropic organizations in representing a range of voices working with marginalized Jewish groups in Israel.
+The focus of our analysis was on the motivations and methods behind the creation of these philanthropic organizations and the environment surrounding them.
+We suggest that our method of investigation may be useful for researching philanthropic organizations working with marginalized groups within the greater society.

-Literature review:
+Literature review

-Philanthropy serves as a major tool in the operation of marginal communities, especially in Neo-liberal countries.
+Philanthropy plays a major role within marginal communities, especially in neoliberal countries.
 (Dodgson & Gann, 2020; Maurrasse, 2020).
-This paper will examine the role of philanthropic endeavors in marginal Jewish communities in Israel.

-In welfare states government either marginalizes or empoweres marginal groups.
-Thus marginal organization's activity was a result or reaction to governmental policy of aiding the marginal group members.
-Scholarship emphasize the perception of a “transformation” of development, that “puts people first”, which was common with volunteer aid.
-Gamzu & Motzafi-Heller investigated the daily encounter of volunteers with members of their multiply marginalized host community is southern Israel.
-They exposed the complex social reality of what it means to “develop” and “empower” a population routinely framed as disadvantaged and targeted for aid.
-(Gamzu & Motzafi-Haller, 2016).
+In welfare states, government may either further marginalize or empower such marginalized groups, meaning philanthropic organizations working within or with such communities may react against or act in accordance with governmental policies for aiding marginal group members.
+Existing scholarship emphasizes the perception that there has been a transformation in community development that “puts people first,” a common feature associated with volunteer aid.
+Gamzu and Motzafi-Heller (2016) investigated the daily encounters of volunteers with members of their multiple marginalized host communities in southern Israel, revealing the complex social reality of what it means to “develop” and “empower” a population routinely framed as disadvantaged and targeted for aid.

-In the aftermath of Welfare state and rise of Neo-Liberal states, government involvement in running the public sector decreased.
-The retreat of governments from functions created a vacuum, which non-profit and philanthropic organizations filled.
-(Raddon, 2008; Eikenberry & Mirabella, 2018; MacLeavy, 2020, Alexander & Fernandez, 2021).
-The vacuum was fulfilled by third sector organizations.
-(Zimmer & Friese, 2008).
-Philanthropic organizations are an important part of the third sector organizations and their operations are investigated here.
-(Leat, 2015).
-Philanthropy is growing rapidly in most countries in the industrialized world.
-(Adam, 2004) and is finding new forms and meanings in civil societies.
-(Harrow & Jung, 2011, Fioramonti & Thümler, 2013).

-By philanthropy we refer to activities in all fields of life, aiding community members to live within a socially and culturally accepted ideology.
+As governments have shifted from welfare to neoliberal state approaches, their involvement in running certain services in the public sector has decreased.
+The retreat of governments from such functions has created a vacuum that non-profit and philanthropic “third-sector” organizations have filled.
+(Alexander & Fernandez, 2021; Eikenberry & Mirabella, 2018; MacLeavy, 2020;Raddon, 2008; Zimmer & Friese, 2008).
+By philanthropy, we mean activities in all fields aiding community members to better cope with daily challenges, framed within a socially and culturally accepted ideology.
 (Schyut, 2010).
+Philanthropic organizations are a significant proportion of this third sector (Leat, 2015), are growing rapidly in most industrialized countries (Adam, 2004), and are finding new forms and meanings within civil society (Fioramonti & Thümler, 2013; Harrow & Jung, 2011).

-When discussing philanthropy, one must draw a sharp distinction between charity and philanthropy.
-(Schultz, 2009; Tracy, Philips & Haugh, 2005; Wright, 2001).
-Both Charity and Philanthropy organizations exist within power deprived marginal communities.
-(Reece, Hanlon & Edwards, 2022, Carboni & Eikenberry, 2021, Valenzuela-Garcia, Lubbers & Rice, 2019).
-Abrahamson demonstrated how many American philanthropic organizations were reborn of charity organizations particularly religion-based organizations.
-(Abrahamson, 2013).
-Spero (2014) claimed that this was the case in Russia, China, India, and Brazil as well.
-We claim that this is true also in Israel.
-In each case, the surrounding society was either unwilling or objected to assist the marginal groups for a variety of reasons, thus forcing the departmentalized community to use philanthropy as a major tool.
-Charitable activities were not enough, and vast philanthropic action was needed to aid marginal groups.
-Schuyt claimed that philanthropy organizations, though emerged from charity organizations had a different goal.
-It was a social arrangement to fulfil needs.
-(Schuyt, 2013).
+When discussing philanthropy, one must draw a sharp distinction between it and charity.
+(Schultz, 2009; Tracy, Philips, & Haugh, 2005; Wright, 2001).
+Both charitable and philanthropic organizations exist within power-deprived marginal communities.
+(Carboni & Eikenberry, 2021; Reece, Hanlon, & Edwards, 2022; Valenzuela-Garcia, Lubbers, & Rice, 2019).
+Abrahamson (2013) has demonstrated how many U.S. philanthropic organizations evolved out of charity organizations particularly religion-based organizations.
+Spero (2014) claims that this was also the case in Russia, China, India, and Brazil.
+It is our position that this also applies to Israel.
+In each of the aforementioned countries, the wider society was unwilling or unable to assist marginalized groups for a variety of reasons, and charitable efforts proved insufficient to meet their needs, thereby obliging marginalized groups to turn to philanthropic organizations, with their wider scale and scope, for solutions.
+Schuyt (2013) claims that while philanthropic organizations emerged from charitable organizations, their goals have differed, with philanthropic organizations offering a social arrangement to meet the needs of different communities.